Beginner's Guide to Peace - Mirages and Delusions

 The Democracy Delusion

-Despite what most of us have been taught since childhood, democracy is not some great noble enterprise but is the institutionalized theft of the majority against the minority.
+Despite what most of us have been taught since childhood, democracy in service to the State is not some great noble enterprise but is the institutionalized theft of the minority by the majority.
 It is, in effect, "two wolves and a lamb deciding what is for dinner".
-Even more bizarrely, in so called Socialist countries, which includes the United States to a rapidly growing degree, the majority has been conned into accepting the premise that increasing the legalized theft of the most productive through more taxation will be to the benefit of all.
+Even more bizarrely, in so called socialist countries, which includes the United States to a rapidly growing degree, the majority has been conned into accepting the premise that increasing the legalized theft of the most productive through more taxation will be to the benefit of all.
 The exact opposite is true as this both harms the ability of the most productive to seed the market for greater productivity and simultaneously incentivizes the less productive into contributing even less.

 The Wages of Confusion

-One last topic of importance to discuss in this section is the myth of the gender pay gap.
+One last topic for discussion is the myth of the gender pay gap.
 Let us agree from the outset that there are indeed differences in both treatment and outcomes among the genders in U.S. society.
 Males, for example, were 93% of the U.S. prison population in 2016.
-Males made up 57% of the total hours worked but accounted for 92% of the workplace deaths, resulting in a workplace death rate more than 9 times higher than for women.
+In U.S. schools boys are 67% of the special education population and account for 71% of all school suspensions.
+On the job males log 57% of the total hours worked but account for 92% of the workplace deaths, resulting in a workplace death rate more than 9 times higher than for women.
 Women now earn over 57% of the bachelor’s degrees and 60% of the master’s degrees awarded each year.
 Men pay higher rates for both car and life insurance when compared to women at the same age.
+Men are 60% of the total homeless population and 70% of the unsheltered.
 The life expectancy for women is nearly five years higher than men.

-Despite all these inequities favoring women, though, the unrelenting complaint in the U.S. is that women allegedly make only 77% of what men make for the exact same work.
-Before examining exactly what is behind this supposed pay gap, let us take a look at how a free market, applying the
+Despite all these inequities favoring women, the unrelenting complaint in the U.S. is that women allegedly make only 77% of what men make for the exact same work.
+Before examining exactly what is behind this supposed pay gap, let us take a look at how a free market, applying the Non-Aggression Principle, would work.

 How the Free Market Really Works

-Obviously companies are not overwhelmingly hiring women over men in the U.S. Either companies are not nearly as greedy as they are portrayed or else there are other contributing factors to the supposed 23% pay gap.
+Obviously companies in most industries are not overwhelmingly hiring women over men in the United States.
+Either companies are not nearly as greedy as they are portrayed or else there are other contributing factors to the supposed 23% pay gap.
 In fact there are a number of factors that explain the discrepancy.

 Greed vs Envy

-It seems rather ironic that socialists and other type of collectivist governments rail against the “greed” of companies while at the same time feeding the envy and jealously of their constituents.
+It seems rather ironic that socialist and other types of collectivist governments rail against the “greed” of companies while at the same time feeding the envy and jealously of their constituents.
 This is merely a means of enabling greater theft, through increased taxation, of the most productive.

 Both greed and envy have at their heart an intense desire for something.
 The key difference is that envy is the desire for what someone else owns.
 This is also illustrative of the difference between free markets and governments.
 Free markets, in order to meet the desires of their customers and at the same time feed their own “greed” for profit, create new goods and services.
 As such the free market can be seen as a positive sum game in that both customers and producers benefit.
 Government, on the other hand, can only operate by forcibly taking what one person owns and giving it to another.
 As such, the State operates a zero sum game at best since there is no overall increase in goods or services.
 However, since the State usually skims off a share of its own in the process, the overall effect is actually negative, resulting in an overall loss of productivity and the impoverishment of the society.